AI Use Cases/Construction

 Is our Operations data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and operates under zero-retention LLM policies - your vendor, project, and financial data is processed through our AI models but never stored in third-party language model systems or used to train public models.
 All data flows through encrypted APIs directly from your Procore, Sage 300, and other Construction systems.
 We maintain audit trails for all vendor decisions and alerts to meet OSHA documentation requirements and support your firm's internal compliance workflows.
 Your data remains in your control; the AI runs on your behalf within our secure infrastructure.

 What is the timeframe to deploy AI vendor management?

-Deployment typically takes 10-14 weeks from kickoff to full production.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data mapping and API integration with your Procore, Sage 300, and other systems; weeks 4-6 focus on training the AI model using 12-24 months of your historical vendor and project data; weeks 7-9 include pilot testing on 2-3 active projects with your Operations team; weeks 10-14 cover full rollout, team training, and optimization.
-Most Construction clients see measurable results - faster RFI cycles, compliance alerts preventing incidents - within 60 days of go-live, with full ROI impact visible by month 6.
+A rollout like this is scoped to show measurable results - faster RFI cycles, compliance alerts preventing incidents - within 60 days of go-live, with full ROI impact visible by month 6.

 How does the AI vendor management system learn and improve over time?